ottomartinwall/ottomartinwall/docs/index.md

 # Welcome

 This website is for hosting and sharing my notes and projects.
-Under here are some examples, of which the math behind them are explained <a href='latex/gymnasiet/matematik/markdown/'><u>here</u></a>, in swedish.

-This website is for hosting and sharing my notes and projects.
 Here under are some examples:

 ## Some projects with dynamical systems, explained in <a href='latex/gymnasiet/matematik/markdown/'><u>here</u></a> in swedish: